 There are a number of different factors that you have to take into consideration when you go night hiking.
 You should be asking yourself a number of questions, including:

 One of the most important things that you should take with you on a night hike will always be a light source.
 Some hikers prefer to wear headlamps to light their path, whereas others prefer to let their eyes adjust entirely to the darkness of the night sky.
 You should also always bring a torch, even if you do plan on letting your eyes adjust entirely to the dark.
+See our list of the top LED flashlights to guide your way.

 Remember that hiking without a headlamp is part of the authentic night hiking experience.
 If you’re struggling to decide between a headlamp and a torch, you could ask the rest of your group about what they are planning to use as a source of light.